cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

   $ cdap-cli.sh call service SparkPageRank.SparkPageRankService POST 'rank' body '{"url":"http://example.com/page1"}'

-Similarly, to query the *rankscount* ObjectStore using the ``SparkPageRankService``.
-For example, to get the total number of pages with a page rank of 10 you can do the following:
+Similarly, to query the *rankscount* ObjectStore using the ``SparkPageRankService`` and get the total number of pages with a page rank of 10, you can do the following:

 curl::